yuan4101/digraphDepthFirstSearch/README.md

 # Digraph Depth First Search
-Depth-first search in a digraph, taken from princeton.edu and built with all its dependencies Project in Eclipse
+Depth-first search in a digraph, taken from princeton.edu and built with all its dependencies (Eclipse Project)